felixchenfy/Monocular-Visual-Odometry/README.md

 The framework of my program is based on Chapter 9 of Slambook, which is a RGB-D visual odometry project.
 Classes declared in [include/my_slam/](include/my_slam/) are based on this Chapter.

-These files are mainly copied from Slambook and then modified:
+These files are mainly copied or built on top of the Slambook's code:
 * CMakeLists.txt
 * [include/my_basics/config.h](include/my_basics/config.h).
 *  [include/my_optimization/g2o_ba.h](include/my_optimization/g2o_ba.h).